junxit/us-congress-bills-117/bill.md

   >   - **(4)** discharge or in any other manner retaliate against any employee or prospective employee because the employee or prospective employee—
   >     - **(A)** opposed any act or practice made unlawful by this section; or
   >     - **(B)** took an action for which discrimination is forbidden under section 15(a)(3).
-  > - **(b)** *Definition* In this section, the term wage history means the wages paid to the prospective employee by the prospective employee’s current employer or previous employer.
+  > - **(b)** *Definition* In this section, the term “wage history” means the wages paid to the prospective employee by the prospective employee’s current employer or previous employer.

 - **(b)** *Penalties* Section 16 of such Act (29 U.S.C.
 216) is amended by adding at the end the following new subsection:
   > - **(f)**
   >   - **(1)** Any person who violates the provisions of section 8 shall—
   >     - **(A)** be subject to a civil penalty of $5,000 for a first offense, increased by an additional $1,000 for each subsequent offense, not to exceed $10,000; and
-  >     - **(B)** be liable to each employee or prospective employee who was the subject of the violation for special damages not to exceed $10,000 plus attorneys' fees, and shall be subject to such injunctive relief as may be appropriate.
+  >     - **(B)** be liable to each employee or prospective employee who was the subject of the violation for special damages not to exceed $10,000 plus attorneys’ fees, and shall be subject to such injunctive relief as may be appropriate.
   >   - **(2)** An action to recover the liability described in paragraph (1)(B) may be maintained against any employer (including a public agency) in any Federal or State court of competent jurisdiction by any one or more employees or prospective employees for and on behalf of—
   >     - **(A)** the employees or prospective employees; and
   >     - **(B)** other employees or prospective employees similarly situated.

-## § 11.
+## § 10.
 Authorization of appropriations

-- **(a)** *Authorization of Appropriations* There are authorized to be appropriated such sums as may be necessary to carry out this Act.
+- **(a)** *Authorization of appropriations* There are authorized to be appropriated such sums as may be necessary to carry out this Act.
-- **(b)** *Prohibition on Earmarks* None of the funds appropriated pursuant to subsection (a) for purposes of the grant program in section 5 of this Act may be used for a congressional earmark as defined in clause 9(e) of rule XXI of the Rules of the House of Representatives.
+- **(b)** *Prohibition on earmarks* None of the funds appropriated pursuant to subsection (a) for purposes of the grant program in section 5 of this Act may be used for a congressional earmark as defined in clause 9(e) of rule XXI of the Rules of the House of Representatives.

-## § 12.
-Small Business Assistance
+## § 11.
+Small business assistance

 - **(a)** *Effective date* This Act and the amendments made by this Act shall take effect on the date that is 6 months after the date of enactment of this Act.
 - **(b)** *Technical assistance materials* The Secretary of Labor and the Commissioner of the Equal Employment Opportunity Commission shall jointly develop technical assistance material to assist small enterprises in complying with the requirements of this Act and the amendments made by this Act.
-- **(c)** *Small Businesses* A small enterprise shall be exempt from the provisions of this Act, and the amendments made by this Act, to the same extent that such enterprise is exempt from the requirements of the Fair Labor Standards Act of 1938 (29 U.S.C.
+- **(c)** *Small businesses* A small enterprise shall be exempt from the provisions of this Act, and the amendments made by this Act, to the same extent that such enterprise is exempt from the requirements of the Fair Labor Standards Act of 1938 (29 U.S.C.
 201 et seq.) pursuant to clauses (i) and (ii) of section 3(s)(1)(A) of such Act (29 U.S.C.
 203(s)(1)(A)).

-## § 13.
-Rule of Construction
+## § 12.
+Rule of construction

 Nothing in this Act, or in any amendments made by this Act, shall affect the obligation of employers and employees to fully comply with all applicable immigration laws, including being subject to any penalties, fines, or other sanctions.

-## § 14.
+## § 13.
 Severability

 If any provision of this Act, an amendment made by this Act, or the application of that provision or amendment to particular persons or circumstances is held invalid or found to be unconstitutional, the remainder of this Act, the amendments made by this Act, or the application of that provision to other persons or circumstances shall not be affected.